MultiQC/MultiQC/docs/core/development/contributing.md

 ## Changelog

-Almost all changes deserve an entry in the `CHANGELOG.md` file, so that people know that it's there.
+Almost all changes deserve an entry in the `CHANGELOG.md` file, so that people know what updates are present between versions.

-Whilst you can do this yourself, we prefer to automate this using our friendly MultiQC bot, just before merging.
-By doing the changelog entry at the last minute we reduce the risk of having to solve merge conflicts.
+Whilst you can do this yourself by manually editing the file, we prefer to automate the process by using our friendly MultiQC bot, just before merging.
+By doing the changelog entry at the last minute we reduce the risk of having to solve changelog merge conflicts.

 The MultiQC changelog bot works by using the pull-request title.
 **Your job is to ensure that your pull-request follows one of the following 3 conventions:**